imKeim/AI-Studio-Log-Converter/readme.md

     *   **What it does:** Significantly speeds up the scanning of the source folder.
     *   **How it works:** Instead of opening and validating every single file for correct JSON format, this mode assumes that any file *without an extension* is a Google AI Studio log.
 This is the default behavior for downloaded logs.
     *   **When to use it:** It's recommended to keep this enabled in most cases for maximum performance, especially if you have many files.
-    *   **When to disable it:** If your log files have an extension for some reason (e.g., `.json`), or if the source folder contains other extensionless files that are not logs.
+    *   **When to disable it:** If your log files have an extension for some reason (e.g., `.json`), or if the source folder contains other extensionless files that are not logs. **Disabling Fast Mode is also required to use the Google Drive attachment indicator feature.**

 *   **`Search Recursively`**
     *   **What it does:** Searches for log files not only in the specified source folder but in all of its subfolders as well.